Taking a Break from Cycling

-For our next day we decided at breakfast that we would take a break from cycling, do some sight seeing, followed by a swim on one of the beaches or back in the outdoor swimming pool.
+For our next day on Innoshima we decided at breakfast that we would take a break from cycling the Shimanami Kaido, do some sight seeing, followed by a swim on one of the beaches or back in the outdoor swimming pool.

-As a first objective for our tour we drove up some steep winding slopes to the parking lot near the top of Shirataki-san 白滝山 五百羅漢.
+As a first objective for our tour we drove up some steep winding slopes to the parking lot near the top of Shirataki-san 白滝山 五百羅漢 and to climb to the mystic mountain temple at its top.
 When I consider that some people cycle this road it makes me break out in a sweat just thinking about it as it is a long twisty route up.

 We went on to climb to climb for about 20 minutes to the top of Mount Shirataki-san in the excruciating heat, humidity and with the sun glaring down on us.
 There was barely a tree that could have provided us with shade.
 Ascending higher we started to get glimpses of the view, which kept us moving on.
 At last we turned a corner and saw the entrance to the shrine.